rakhimov/scram/doc/coding_standards.rst

 - Exceptions are used.
 (This is not recommended by GCSG.)
 - Streams are used instead of *printf-like routines*.
 - Naming of mutator functions without *set* prefix.
+- RTTI is used through dynamic casts.
+(Very limited application.)
 - C++11 features are not allowed.
 Only Boost features are used instead.
 - License boilerplate is not included unless the code is from other projects.